syncfusion-content/windowsforms-docs/WindowsForms/Popup/Auto-Close.md

 ---
 layout: post
-title:  Auto Close | Windows Forms | Syncfusion
+title: Auto Close  in Windows Forms Popup control | Syncfusion
-description: Auto Close will close the popup
+description: Learn about Auto Close  support in Syncfusion Windows Forms Popup (PopupControlContainer) control and more details.
 platform: WindowsForms
 control: PopupControlContainer
 documentation: ug
 ---

-# Auto Close
+# Auto Close  in Windows Forms Popup (PopupControlContainer)

 The auto close option allows to close the pop-up container, when user clicks anywhere outside the control.
 To control this default behavior, i.e, to display the popup even if there are any mouse actions, set [`IgnoreMouseMessages`](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.PopupControlContainer.html#Syncfusion_Windows_Forms_PopupControlContainer_IgnoreMouseMessages) property to `true`.